 “The Godel team will gain more and more responsibility of ownership for payment related projects, working on systems for resiliency and with our service providers to offer our customers more alternative secure online payment options.”

-Both organisations will also strive to deliver a closeness between the teams that means there are no Chinese walls and they operate as one extended team across the three locations: London, Tallinn and Minsk.
+Both organisations will also strive to deliver a closeness between the teams that means there are no Chinese walls and they operate as one extended team across the three locations.

 “It’s always a challenge working across geographies and organisations, but ultimately I see the Godel team as an extension of MYJAR – the developers have the same level of technical knowledge and professionalism,” explains Lee Cadman.